 St. Louis Country Club - 18th - 412 yards - par 4

 The 412 yard finisher at Macdonald’s St. Louis Country Club makes closing out a good round very difficult.
-The 18th is dubbed “Oasis” but the hole has all of the key characteristics of an Alps hole, starting with the uphill tee shot that needs to find the fairway in order to have a good shot into the blind green.
+The fairway slopes hard from right to left on the uphill tee shot.
+Finding the fairway is paramount in order to control the spin and distance on the approach shot to the blind greensite.
 Fronting the green is an extremely deep sahara bunker that will swallow any shots not hit far enough.
-Once on the green, players are faced with a hard sloping green from right to left.
+Once on the green, players are faced with a difficult green that slopes from right to left.